-Plain Sawn vs. Rift and Quartered Oak: What's the Difference?
+Plain Sawn vs Rift Sawn Oak: What's the Difference?

 Posted by Josh Kou on

-Plain Sawn vs. Rift and Quartered Oak: What's the Difference?
+Plain Sawn vs Rift Sawn Oak: What's the Difference?

 There are three major ways that hardwood oak lumber is cut: plain sawn, rift sawn, and quarter sawn.
 Rift sawn and quarter sawn oak share many characteristics and are frequently sold together under a "rift and quartered oak" category.